 Not so fast!
 Estate planning is about a lot more than the federal estate tax.

 [video: A blue silhouette of a person is shown as the camera zooms out revealing multiple barricades in the path before showing another group of silhouettes at the end.]

 Basically, it’s about removing the roadblocks that can stand in the way of getting your things to the people you want to have them, with as little hassle and expense as possible.

 The number one barrier, of course, is the lack of a valid will that spells out your wishes.
-If you don’t write your own, the state will write one for you, which is probably not the best solution.
+If you don’t write your own will, the state will write one for you.
+Not good.